dollarscout

 Definition

-Market Capitalization refers to the total dollar value of a company's outstanding shares of stock, calculated by multiplying the current stock price by the total number of outstanding shares.
+Market Capitalization is the total value of a company's outstanding shares of stock, calculated by multiplying the current share price by the total number of outstanding shares.

 Formula